darrenwsun/qtk/docs/api/qtk_tbl.md

 ## .qtk.tbl.columns

 Get column names of a table.
+It's similar to [cols](https://code.kx.com/q/ref/cols/#cols) but supports all table types.
+For partitioned table, the latest partition is used.

 **Parameter:**